Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 Ctenidia

-- Mollusks use a muscular foot for various movements such as creeping, burrowing, anchoring, swimming, and capturing prey.
+- Molluscs use a muscular foot for various movements such as creeping, burrowing, anchoring, swimming, and capturing prey.
 It is derived from the Mesoderm.

 - In Snails, it uses wave contractions for gliding.